Pembrolizumab: History

 In 2013, Merck quietly applied for and won a breakthrough therapy designation for the drug.
 This regulatory pathway was new at the time and not well understood.
 One of its advantages is that the US FDA holds more frequent meetings with drug developers, reducing the risk of developers of making mistakes or misunderstandings arising from the differences between regulators' expectations and what the developers want to do.
 This was Merck's first use of the designation and the reduction in regulatory risk was one of the reasons management was willing to put company resources into development.

 In 2013, the United States Adopted Name (USAN) name was changed from lambrolizumab to pembrolizumab.
 In that year clinical trial results in advanced melanoma were published in The New England Journal of Medicine.
-This was part of the large Phase I NCT01295827 trial.
+This was part of the large phase I NCT01295827 trial.

 In September 2014, the US Food and Drug Administration (FDA) approved pembrolizumab under the Fast Track Development Program.
 It is approved for use following treatment with ipilimumab, or after treatment with ipilimumab and a BRAF inhibitor in advanced melanoma patients who carry a BRAF mutation.

-As of 2015, the only PD-1/PD-L1 targeting drugs on the market are pembrolizumab and nivolumab, with clinical developments in the class of drugs receiving coverage in The New York Times.
+As of 2015, the only PD-1/PD-L1 targeting drugs on the market are pembrolizumab and nivolumab.

 By April 2016, Merck applied for approval to market the drug in Japan and signed an agreement with Taiho Pharmaceutical to co-promote it there.

 In July 2015, pembrolizumab received marketing approval in the European Union.

 In October 2015, the US FDA approved pembrolizumab for the treatment of metastatic non-small cell lung cancer (NSCLC) in people whose tumors express PD-L1 and who have failed treatment with other chemotherapeutic agents.

 In July 2016, the US FDA accepted for priority review an application for recurrent or metastatic head and neck squamous cell carcinoma (HNSCC) after a platinum-based chemotherapy.
-They granted accelerated approval to pembrolizumab as a treatment for patients with recurrent or metastatic (HNSCC) ("regardless of PD-L1 staining") following progression on a platinum-based chemotherapy, based on objective response rates (ORR) in the Phase Ib KEYNOTE-012 study in August of the same year.
+They granted accelerated approval to pembrolizumab as a treatment for patients with recurrent or metastatic head and neck squamous cell carcinoma ("regardless of PD-L1 staining") following progression on a platinum-based chemotherapy, based on objective response rates (ORR) in the phase Ib KEYNOTE-012 study in August of the same year.

+In October 2016, the US FDA approved pembrolizumab for the treatment of people with metastatic non-small cell lung cancer whose tumors express PD-L1 as determined by an FDA-approved test.